timabell/timwise.co.uk/_posts/2022-07-29-choosing-a-programming-language-for-timslist.md

 I suspect GoLang is likely to bore the better coders in the end, and although it will prevent the less good coders hurting themselves quite so badly I'm not sure I want that crowd.

 Rust is definitely a sharper and harder to use tool, which is the kind of thing that attracts the hot talent.
-But equally, when they get bored of the challenge they move on like locusts to the next hot thing, leaving the businesses that chose Rust behind with a derth of talented people to work on their existing code.
+But equally, when they get bored of the challenge they move on like locusts to the next hot thing, leaving the businesses that chose Rust behind with a dearth of talented people to work on their existing code.

 I can't tell if Rust will buck that trend and be sustainably cool, or if the cool coders will all head off to the next big thing by the time I have need of many engineers.